Ariunaa5000/BMI_Finalproject/README.md

 Identification and characterization of biallelic burst kinetics of Ewing sarcoma from single cell RNA-Seq.

-BMI5750 Final project by Ariunaa Bayanjargal and Rachel Brown.
+By Ariunaa Bayanjargal and Rachel Brown.

 ## 10X Genomic single cell RNA-seq of A673 parental cells